The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 the plant itself and for our own well-being.

-future, the elderberry stands as a symbol of the enduring value of botanical
+look to the future, the elderberry stands as a symbol of the enduring value of

-wisdom.
-It represents a bridge between traditional knowledge and modern
+botanical wisdom.
+It represents a bridge between traditional knowledge and

 beginning to fully comprehend.
 Whether we cultivate it in our gardens, forage